Castles near Glasgow

 Lanarkshire is way off the majority of tourists’ itineraries at the best of times – making Craignethan a gem for the castle aficionados out there.
 A remote and peaceful spot around 35 minutes from Glasgow, its spacious courtyard in particular makes it fairly unique in my experience.
 My first visit some years ago saw me test my archery skills – added value to any visit and hopefully something that will make a re-appearance.
 It proudly claims to be the last private castle built in Scotland with a defensive capability.

 A 16th Century ruin, Craignethan roars in the aesthetic department having not endured major military sieges in its lifetime.
 Designed by Sir James Hamilton of Finnart – a talented and well-travelled architect – and as head of his family he even got to entertain James V here in 1536.
-As supporters of Mary Queen of Scots however, the castle and its owners got into the Crown’s bad books and it has been a ruin since 1579.
+As supporters of Mary Queen of Scots however, the castle and its owners got into the Crown’s bad books.
+Largely as a result of this, it has been a ruin since 1579.
 I’d like to include nearby Cadzow Castle in this list as it is nearer to Glasgow than Craignethan – but access is extremely limited and very little remains to be seen.

 I’m cheating now.
 I know, but I can’t help it.
-Stirling Castle is a little over 30 minutes from the city by car but is such a giant in Scottish history and modern-day Scottish tourism that I feel obligated to squeeze it in.
+Stirling Castle is a little over 30 minutes from Glasgow by car.
+But it is such a giant in Scottish history and modern-day Scottish tourism that I feel obligated to squeeze it in.
 Strategically insurmountable since prehistoric times, the massive fortress is at least a half-day activity in its own right.
 The Great Hall will have you visually recreating royal feasts.
 The Royal Palace and stunning tapestries will leave you applauding the work of our historic overseers.
-A wander around the ramparts delivers an unforgettable panorama over much of Central Scotland and terrific views north to the Ochil Hills and Southern Highlands.
+A wander around the ramparts delivers an unforgettable panorama over much of Central Scotland and terrific views north to the Ochil Hills.
+The Southern Highlands beckon beyond them.
 Stirling Castle just has it all.

 It’s amazing what you can find on your doorstep, wouldn’t you agree?
 Castles near Glasgow was a topic I’ve been looking to cover for ages and even the majority of Glaswegians will be seeing some of these guys for the first time I suspect.
 For regular followers of my blog who are perhaps thinking of heading further afield, check out two itineraries that I’ve been working on over the last couple of weeks.
 My ultimate Scottish road trip looks at a packed schedule of highlights over 3 weeks while my Southern Scotland itinerary delves into the depths of probably our most underrated regions.
 Enjoy!